calvinchung123/GE2-Assignment/README.md

 towards cap), the user selects the units for the battle and commences the battle when the cap is full.

 # Steering Behaviours
+For this assgigment I will be using all of the steering behaviours covered in class.
+A new steering behaviour i wihs to implement is a moral behaviour.
+When a team of units lose their leader/are under heavy fire from the enemy, they begin to lose moral.
+When moral reaches its lower threshold the units will begin to run around frantically.